ericenglin/FAA-Flight-Visual/README.md

 # FAA Flight Visual
- This repo shows the data cleaning and visualization of FAA flight data and forecasts
+ This repo shows the data cleaning and visualization of FAA flight data and forecasts.
+Forecasts are taken from publicly available enplanement information from FAA's [data website.](https://taf.faa.gov)

 ## Visuals Shown